adambowen/adambowen.github.io/_posts/2016-08-26-Testing-Part-5.md

-activities will likely have to be done in tandem with the programmers who are working on the features, the expertise of the tester in understanding how customers will utilise the software can be brought to bear in active discusssions on how best to implement the feature.
+activities will likely have to be done in tandem with the programmers who are working on the features, the expertise of the tester in understanding how customers will utilise the software can be brought to bear in active discussions on how best to implement the feature.

 1. Understand the requirements of the customer
 2. _Work with developers to expand the story details into a more complete design_